CONCLAVE

 St. Peter’s Baldachin in St. Peter’s Basilica, Vatican City

-The digital renaissance is upon us.
+The digital renaissance is here.
+We need to sharpen our skills and talents and become the tool God can use to reshape our society.
 We need to be relevant and make great content for the glory of God.
-It’s a tall order but media is how we reach the ends of the earth.
-I believe it’s what’s expected of us and I’m here to SERVE.
+It’s a tall order I believe it’s what’s expected of us and I’m here to SERVE.

-Your heart is in the right place, now let’s match your skills.
-In this Conclave workshop we learn to work with purpose.
+Your heart is in the right place, now let’s work with purpose.

 DRAMA